HashirOwais/NextPay-Subscription_Simplifed/TESTING.md

   L -->|No| K
   M --> N[Logout]
 ```
+Each labelled node is reached by at least one of the test cases in UC-01 – UC-06, ensuring full traversal of the primary system workflow along with all significant alternate branches.

 * **Main Path:** `handleAddSubscription` → `getAllSubscriptionsForUser` → `updateSubscription` → `deleteSubscription` → `logout`
 * **Alternates:** invalid login, input errors on add/update/delete, user-canceled operations.